structurizr/java/README.md

 # Structurizr for Java

-This GitHub repository is primarily a client library for [Structurizr](https://structurizr.com), a web-based publishing platform for software architecture models based upon the [C4 model](https://c4model.com).
-It can also be used to create software architecture diagrams that can be rendered with tools such as  [PlantUML](docs/plantuml.md), [Graphviz](docs/graphviz-and-dot.md) and [WebSequenceDiagrams](docs/websequencediagrams.md).
+This GitHub repository is the official client library for the [Structurizr](https://structurizr.com) cloud service and on-premises installation, both of which are web-based publishing platforms for software architecture models based upon the [C4 model](https://c4model.com). __This repository is supported by Structurizr Limited__, as a part of the Structurizr service.

-In essence, Structurizr for Java is an implementation of an __executable architecture description language__; a domain-specific language to describe software architecture, using code.
-The key benefit of using code to create a software architecture model is that you can use the static analysis and reflection features of Java to help you extract components from the codebase you are modelling.
-Integration of this tooling with your continuous integration/build process helps your software architecture diagrams stay up to date.

 ## A quick example